elsa-workflows/elsa-core/README.md

   <img src="./doc/elsa-2-dashboard-plus-designer.gif" alt="Elsa 2 Preview">
 </p>

+## UNDER CONSTRUCTION

+Elsa 2.0 is currently under heavy construction.
+The biggest items are those of the dashboard and workflow designer.
+[This issue](https://github.com/elsa-workflows/elsa-core/issues/721) keeps track of these items' progress.

+If you think something is missing there, please let us know in the comments section.

 ## Get Started

 Follow the [Getting Started](https://elsa-workflows.github.io/elsa-core/docs/installing-elsa-core) instructions on the [Elsa Workflows documentation site](https://elsa-workflows.github.io/elsa-core).